moonglum/dotfiles/README.md

 ## Thanks

-* To Robby Russel for Oh-My-Zsh
+* To Robby Russel for Oh-My-Zsh and Greg V. for zshuery, which inspired a lot of my zsh setup
 * To Carl and Yehuda for Janus, which I used when I started with Vim
 * To Drew Neil for his screencasts and his book about Vim
 * To Brian P. Hogan for his book about tmux